-For cars sold in 2022, a medium-sized EU-average electric car emits 75 gCO $2$ e/km over its lifetime, while a petrol car emits 241 gCO $2$ e/km, including all upstream emissions and end-of-life credits.
+For cars sold in 2022, a medium-sized EU-average electric car emits 75 gCO_2e/km over its lifetime, while the lifetime emissions of a petrol car emits 241 gCO_2e/km , including all upstream emissions and end-of-life credits.
 This shows that BEVs emit about 3.2 times less than petrol cars.
-These results are slightly better than what was previously shown by T&E in 2020 (BEV were found to emit 90 gCO $2$ e/km over the lifetime, or 2.8 less than petrol).
+These results are slightly better than what was previously shown by T&E in 2020 (BEV were found to emit 90 gCO_2e/km over the lifetime, or 2.8 less than petrol).
 The changes in the results are primarily explained by improvements in the European electricity grid since 2020, the update of the electricity sources emission factors and the addition of recycling credits in the model.
 For large and executive categories, average EU electric cars are between 3.4 and 3.6 times better than the petrol equivalent.

-When the battery is produced with the cleanest electricity grid, the impact of electric cars decreases to 71 $\rm gCO_2e/km$ or 3.4 times less than petrol.
-In the best case, if the electric car runs mostly on renewable electricity (e.g. Sweden hydro power) and the battery produced with the cleanest electricity grid, then the GHG impact decreases to 41 $\rm gCO_2e/km$ which is 5.9 times less than petrol equivalents.
+When the battery is produced with the cleanest electricity grid, the impact of electric cars decreases to 71 gCO_2e/km or 3.4 times less than petrol.
+In the best scenario, if the electric car runs mostly on renewable electricity (e.g. Sweden hydro power) and the battery was produced with the cleanest electricity grid, then the GHG impact decreases to 41 gCO_2e/km , which is 5.9 times less than its petrol equivalents.

 In the worst-case scenario, the battery would be produced in China and the EV would run on the EU's most carbon intensive grid (Poland).
-In this situation, the BEV impact increases to $151\,\text{gCO}2\text{e/km}$ and would still be 37% cleaner than the petrol counterpart.
+In this situation, the lifetime BEV impact increases to $151 \text{ gCO}2\text{e/km}$, which would still be 37% cleaner than the petrol counterpart.
 This is an improvement compared to T&E's previous estimate (28%), partly explained by the fact that more recent data is used for China's electricity grid (see Annex 3).

-In 2030, thanks to rapidly decarbonising electricity, the BEV impact decreases down to 46 gCO2e/km for an average EU medium electric car (4.6 times cleaner than a petrol car).
+In 2030, thanks to rapidly decarbonising electricity, the lifetime BEV impact decreases down to 46 gCO_2e/km for an average EU medium electric car (4.6 times cleaner than that of a petrol car).